mulesoft-assets/template-sfdc2s4hana-account-migration/README.md

 # Anypoint Template: Salesforce to SAP S/4HANA Account Migration

 <!-- Header (start) -->

 <!-- Header (end) -->

 # License Agreement
 This template is subject to the conditions of the <a href="https://s3.amazonaws.com/templates-examples/AnypointTemplateLicense.pdf">MuleSoft License Agreement</a>.
 Review the terms of the license before downloading and using this template.
 You can use this template for free with the Mule Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.
 # Use Case
 <!-- Use Case (start) -->
 This Anypoint template serves as a foundation for setting an online sync of accounts from Salesforce to SAP S/4HANA.

-Use this template if would like to sync accounts from Salesforce to SAP S/4HANA business partners in manner of one time synchronization by browse toting the HTTP endpoint.
-The template will fetch all accounts by specified criteria and send it as to SAP S/4HANA to create/update business partner there.
+Use this template if you would like to sync accounts from Salesforce to SAP S/4HANA business partners in manner of one time synchronization by browse toting the HTTP endpoint.
+The template will fetch all accounts by specified criteria and send it to SAP S/4HANA to create/update business partner.
 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

 As implemented, this template leverages the Mule batch module.